begmuhommet/low-ops-docs/docs/application/environments/deploy.md

 ### Deploying the Application

-1. Once the Deploy button is clicked, a side menu will pop.
+1. Once the "Deploy" button is clicked, a side menu will pop.

    - Select the package version.
-   - Configure Constants; provides the possibility to include new values.
+   - Configure Constants; You can include and modify new values as needed by clicking the pencil.
    - Enable/Disable MyFirstModule.Cleanup.
-   - Check the box for I acknowledge the app might be offline briefly during deployment.
+   - Check the box for "I acknowledge the app might be offline briefly during deployment".
-   - Click the Deploy button.
+   - Click the "Deploy" button.

 <img src="../../assets/deploy_sidebar.jpg" width="500" alt="Deploy sidebar">